-Other Benefits of the Go London Explorer Pass
+Other Benefits of the London Explorer Pass

 - City Cruises Thames River Pass — City Cruises Thames River Pass gives you a chance to see London from a different angle.
 There are four different docks where you can hop on or off, and your ticket is good for 24 hours.

-- Mobile Pass & App — Purchase of the Go London Explorer Pass includes access to the free Go City mobile app, including your instant digital pass.
+- Mobile Pass & App — Purchase of the London Explorer Pass includes access to the free Go City mobile app, including your instant digital pass.

 - Free Guidebook — In addition to the pass and mobile app, you’ll also receive a handy digital guidebook and sightseeing map (complete with attraction details) to help you find your way around London.

-Where the Go London Explorer Pass Falls Short
+Where the Pass Falls Short

-The Go London Explorer Pass does include several of my favorite sites in London.
+The London Explorer Pass does include several of my favorite sites in London.
 However, it leaves a couple of big attractions off the list.

-Who Should Buy This Pass?
+Who Should Buy the London Explorer Pass?

-Slow-Paced Travelers and Those on Extended Visits — Those making extended visits to London (more than a week) and other slow-paced travelers may find the Go London Explorer Pass more economical than other passes.
+Slow-Paced Travelers and Those on Extended Visits — Those making extended visits to London (more than a week) and other slow-paced travelers may find the London Explorer Pass more economical than other passes.
 Again, you can visit multiple sites but at a much slower pace.

 Who Should Skip This Pass?